maugavilla/well_hello_stats/tutorials/6_1_correlation.md

     ##
     ##  To see confidence intervals of the correlations, print with the short=FALSE option

-In this case we are excluding the first column, with the `[,-1]`, this way we are not including *sex* in the correlation estimates.

-When we provide the full data set, it will estimate the correlations between *all* the variables.
-With the `method` argument we specify the type of correlation we want to estimate, in this case *pearson*.
-And the `adjust` argument specifies which method we want to use to adjust the *p-values* for multiple tests, here we choose *holm*.
+The `adjust` argument specifies which method we want to use to adjust the *p-values* for multiple tests, here we choose *holm*.
+When *none* is specified, no adjustment will be made, presenting the *standard* ones.

-The correlation results are presented in 3 tables, first we see the correlation matrix which presents the correlation coefficients.
-Second, we see the sample size matrix, since we have missing data each estimated correlation did not included the same subjects, here we can see how many subjects were included for each correlation.
-The last table include the *p-values* for each correlation, the the lower diagonal presents the un-adjusted ones, and the ones on the upper diagonal are the adjusted (*holm*) *p-values*.
+The only difference in the output, is that the the *p-values* presented them adjusted for multiple tests.
 In this case, we see no practical difference when adjusting the *p-values*, as all of them are lower than *0.001*.

 ## Subset of variables